DIYgod/RSSHub/docs/en/joinus/new-rss/start-code.md

 ### Outputting the RSS

-Now we have the data from the webpage, we need to process it further to generate RSS in accordance with RSS specification.
-Mainly channel title, channel link as well as item title, item link, item description and item publish date are required.
+Now that we have the data from the web page, we need to process it further to generate RSS in accordance with RSS specification.
+Mainly we need the channel title, channel link as well as item title, item link, item description and item publication date.

-Assign them to the `ctx.state.data` object and RSSHub's middleware will handle the rest.
+Assign them to the `ctx.state.data` object and RSSHub's middleware will do the rest.

-Your code should look like this:
+Your code should look something like this:

 ```js{29-36}
 const got = require('@/utils/got');